 3. Be Specific

-Often when our writing is awkward, it is because we are being vague.
+Often when our writing is awkward, it's because we are being vague.

 Here's a recent example from a book I'm working on: